Path Selection Policy¶

 In this example we will explain and configure load balancing between multiple Path Labels Groups.
 For the purpose of this document, let’s assume that there are multiple sites, in our case two datacenter sites, each with two internet links and a single remote site, where the branch client is.

 Site A: DC1

 WAN1 - ISP1 label

 Site C: DC3

-In this example we want to make sure that branche device on Site C prefers site Site A via its two links.
-In case Site A fails, traffic is redirected and failovers to Site B. To achieve such functionality first create Path Labels ISP1, ISP2, ISP2, ISP3, ISP4 and then assign them to three sites as described above.
+In this example we want to make sure that branch device on Site C prefers site Site A via its two links.
+In case Site A fails, traffic is redirected and failover to Site B. To achieve such functionality first create Path Labels ISP1, ISP2, ISP2, ISP3, ISP4 and then assign them to three sites as described above.

-After creating and assigning Path Labels, navigate to Policies > Path Selection and create a new policy.
+After creating and assigning Path Labels, navigate to Traffic Optimization > Path Selection and create a new policy.
 Add a new rule to the policy and make sure to assign the Path Labels as depicted in the following image: